Unit of Competency name

 During the whole training process, the candidate must have a mentor and an on-the-job overseer to assist them in skills development.
 (The mentor and the overseer may be the same person.)

-Applicants for this course must have
+Applicants for this Unit of Competency must have

 a Unique Student Identifier (USI).
 This can be obtained by clicking here